-Step One: File a Travel Authorization for Off-Campus Student Travel form along with a Travel Proposal with the Office of Student Life and Development at least four (4) weeks in advance of the trip.
-The travel proposal must include the following information: name of student organization, date of travel, length of travel, trip expenditures (food, method of transportation, lodging, etc.) and how they are being paid for, and a short description of the event you are attending.
-This will be forwarded to the Vice President of Enrollment and Student Affairs for approval.
+File a Travel Proposal and Travel Authorization for Off-Campus Student Travel with the Office of Student Life and Development at least six (6) weeks in advance.
+The travel proposal must include the following information:

+- Name of student organization

+- Description of the event

+- Date and length of travel

+- Trip expenditures (food, method of transportation, lodging, etc.)

+- Funding Source(s)

+Access to the Travel Proposal form and template can be found here.
+All materials must also be submitted through the event proposal form here.
+Proposal will be reviewed by the Vice President of Enrollment and Student Affairs for approval.
 This travel authorization will be reviewed to ensure that events or activities involving student travel are consistent with the College's mission and that student safety issues have been addressed.
 The Office of the Vice President for Enrollment and Student Affairs must approve all trips in advance.

-(Evaluation will be based on purpose of the travel, funding source for the travel, location of travel, among other variables.)
+(Evaluation will be based on the purpose of the travel, funding source for the travel, and location of travel, among other variables.)

-You must meet with the Student Travel Coordinator in the Office of Student Life and Development as you prepare your Travel Authorization forms.
-In addition, you will be given a timeline and travel checklist.
+You must meet with a Club Coordinator in Student Life as you prepare these forms for questions or concerns.
+You will receive a travel checklist and timeline at the meeting.

 Step Two: Wait for Travel Approval.

-You will be notified by the Office of Student Life and Development after a decision has been made by the Vice President of Enrollment and Student Affairs.
+• The Office of Student Life and Development will notify you once a decision has been made by the SLD Director and Vice President of Enrollment and Student Affairs.
+Do not proceed with travel plans until approval is granted.